-Organisational Crime is an elective, specifically designed for students of the master Forensics, Criminology and Law (English and Dutch track), but accessible for students of other master programs as well.
 Organisational criminology studies violations of rules and ethics (deviant behavior) by legitimate organisations (e.g. corporations, governments, etc.) and their management.
-In the fields of criminal justice and criminology, it is a relatively new concept.
-It concerns the kind of offences that were never labeled outright as criminal before, at best, only in an indirect way.
-As with the concept, the academic field of organisational criminology is relatively new, hence its study is still in its adolescent phase making it a real challenge for practitioners.
-Many issues are still in dire need of elucidation.
+Lately, organisational crime seems to attract an increased amount of attention – which can partly be contributed to the ‘global financial meltdown’.
+In the fields of criminal justice and criminology it is a relatively new concept.
+It concerns the kind of offences that were never labeled outright criminal before, at best only in an indirect way.
+As with the concept, the academic field of organisational criminology is relatively new, hence the study is still in its adolescent phase making it a real challenge for its practitioners.
+Manny issues are still in dire need of elucidation.
 Therefore, during tutorial sessions students will deal with a number of sub-aspects about which (academic) discussions are far from reaching a consensus, offering students the opportunity to become actively involved in maturating this fascinating domain.
-During the first part of the course, the subject matter will be introduced and several different approaches to studying the phenomenon of organisational crime will be discussed.
-During the second part of the course, we study and analyze different cases of organizational crimes focusing on different levels of analysis (micro, meso, macro) while paying attention to different crucial criminological elements (means, motives, opportunities, control, etc.) The policy implications of different approaches are discussed as well.
-The critical multidisciplinary approach taken in this course is relevant given the structure and the notions underlying the master in Forensics, Criminology and Law, which takes a multidisciplinary approach to crime and criminal justice in order to develop a more critical understanding of various forensic disciplines in relation to the law.
+During the first part of the course the subject matter will be introduced and several different approaches to studying the phenomenon of organizational crime will be discussed.
+During the second part of the course we study and analyze different cases of organizational crimes focusing on different levels of analysis (micro, meso, macro) while paying attention to different crucial criminological elements (means, motives, opportunities, control, etc.) During the last part of the course we discuss the policy implications of our previous analysis in terms of what an appropriate reaction to organizational criminological phenomena could entail.
+Here we discuss various different legal regimes (civil, criminal, compliance, etc.) and their accompanying measures and sanctions (supervision, monetary fines, etc.)

 By the end of the course the participants should have developed the following capacities and accumulated insights in respect of the following areas of substantive knowledge: